3dcitydb/3dcitydb-docs/source/3dcitydb/schema/core.rst

 GMLID_CODESPACE should be ensured to be unique for each *CityObject*.

-The attributes NAME or NAME_CODESPACE can contain more than one *gml:name* proper­ty.
-In this case they have to be separated by the string '-\\-/\\\\-\\-' (more details on the following page).
-The CityGML exporter will then create multiple occurrences of <gml:name> elements.
+The attributes NAME or NAME_CODESPACE can contain more than one *gml:name* property.
+In this case they have to be separated by the string '-\-/\\-\-' (without quotes).
+The CityGML exporter will then create multiple occurrences of ``<gml:name>`` elements.

-The attribute OBJECTCLASS_ID provides information on the class affiliation of the *CityObject*.
-This helps to identify the proper subclass tables.
+The attribute OBJECTCLASS_ID provides information on the class affiliation of the *CityObject* (see :numref:`citydb_class_affiliation_declaration_chapter`).
+This helps, for instance, to identify the proper subclass tables.

 The next free ID value for the table CITYOBJECT is provided by the database sequence CITYOBJECT_SEQ.
-This ID is also reused in the separate tables for the different thematic features.
+This ID is also reused as foreign key in the separate tables of the different thematic features.

 **CITYMODEL, CITYMODEL_SEQ**